Students interpret graphs and statistics to recognise and understand the cultural and linguistic diversity of Australia.

 - Internet access

-Download student copies of worksheets 1-3 or display on IWB.
+Download student copies of the worksheets above or display on IWB.

 - Discuss Australia’s cultural and linguistic diversity using the information presented in the tables and pie graphs.
 (Teacher’s background information Racism.
 No Way!
 Australia’s cultural diversity).

 - Use the information from the table Top ten languages spoken at home 2011 to create a pie graph.
 (Teachers see Skwirk).

 - Take a census of the languages spoken by students in the class or their families and present them in a graph form.

 - Create a profile of the linguistic diversity of your class or school.